ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

  TROLLER FOR THAT PURPOSE.
-  (B) UPON RETIREMENT, EACH SUCH MEMBER SHALL RECEIVE, FOR EACH YEAR  OF SERVICE  IN EXCESS OF TWENTY, AN ADDITIONAL PENSION WHICH SHALL BE EQUAL TO ONE-SIXTIETH OF HIS OR HER FINAL AVERAGE SALARY;  PROVIDED,  HOWEVER, THAT  THE  TOTAL  ALLOWANCE  PAYABLE  PURSUANT TO THIS SECTION SHALL NOT EXCEED THREE-QUARTERS OF SUCH MEMBER'S FINAL AVERAGE SALARY.
+  (B) UPON RETIREMENT, EACH SUCH MEMBER SHALL RECEIVE, FOR EACH YEAR  OF SERVICE  IN EXCESS OF TWENTY, AN ADDITIONAL PENSION WHICH SHALL BE EQUAL TO ONE-SIXTIETH OF SUCH MEMBER'S FINAL AVERAGE SALARY; PROVIDED,  HOWEV- ER,  THAT THE TOTAL ALLOWANCE PAYABLE PURSUANT TO THIS SECTION SHALL NOT EXCEED THREE-QUARTERS OF SUCH MEMBER'S FINAL AVERAGE SALARY.
   § 564.
 CONSISTENT PROVISIONS.
 NOTHING CONTAINED IN THIS ARTICLE  SHALL BE  CONSTRUED  TO  OTHERWISE AFFECT THE APPLICABILITY OF ARTICLE ELEVEN,